minje-park/hugo-academic/content/authors/admin/_index.md

 ---
 I am a Postdoctoral Research Scholar in the Decision, Risk, and Operations Division at Columbia Business School, working with Professor [Carri Chan](http://www.columbia.edu/~cc3179/).

-I earned a PhD from Questrom School of Business, Boston University, advised by Professor [Anita Tucker Carson](https://www.bu.edu/questrom/profile/anita-carson/).
+I earned a PhD from Questrom School of Business, Boston University, advised by Professor [Anita Carson](https://www.bu.edu/questrom/profile/anita-carson/).
 My dissertation studies pharmaceutical supply chain disruptions and their impact on buyers’ behaviors, medication errors, and manufacturers' market share.